Maria Luisa, Duchess of Lucca: Duchess of Lucca

 Statue of Maria Luisa at Piazza Napoleone in Lucca by Lorenzo Bartolini.

 When Maria Luisa arrived in Lucca, she was already thirty-five years old.
 Ten years of endless struggles had taken their toll: she was prematurely aged and had gained a lot of weight.
 Nevertheless, she set her sights on a new marriage.
 She first addressed Ferdinand III, Grand Duke of Tuscany, who was a widower, and also her first cousin, possibly with the idea of securing her position in Lucca and gaining a foothold in Florence.
 After this failed, she tried Archduke Ferdinand of Austria-Este but this failed as well.
 After the assassination of Charles Ferdinand, Duke of Berry, in 1820, there were plans to marry her to his father, the future King Charles X of France.

 Maria Luisa's firm intention was to obliterate every trace of the government of Elisa Bonaparte, who had ruled Lucca from 1805 to 1814 and who nominally succeeded Maria Luisa in Tuscany in 1808.
+To this end, she completely contravened the provision contained in Article 101 of the Final Act of the Congress of Vienna, that the Duchy should retain "a form of government founded upon the principles of that which [the Principality of Lucca had] received in 1805".

 As duchess, she promoted public works and culture in the spirit of enlightenment and during her government the sciences flourished.
 Between 1817 and 1820, she ordered the complete renewal of the inner decorations of the Palazzo Ducale, completely redecorating the building into its present form, making the Palazzo one of the finest in Italy.
 Maria Luisa, a religious woman, favored the clergy.
 In her small state, seventeen new convents were founded in the six years of her reign.
 Among the projects she accomplished were the building of a new aqueduct and the development of Viareggio, the port of the duchy.

-Politically, Maria Luisa disregarded the constitution imposed on her by the Congress of Vienna and governed Lucca in an absolutist fashion, though her government was not very reactionary and oppressive.
+Politically, Maria Luisa governed Lucca in an absolutist fashion, though her government was not very reactionary and oppressive.
 When the Spanish liberals imposed a constitution on her brother, King Ferdinand VII, she opened up to the idea of accepting a constitution, but the resurgence of Spanish absolutism in 1823 ended her intentions.
-In 1820, she arranged the wedding of her twenty-year-old son's with Princess Maria Teresa of Savoy, one of the twin daughters of King Victor Emmanuel I of Sardinia.
+In 1820, she arranged the wedding of her twenty-year-old son with Princess Maria Teresa of Savoy, one of the twin daughters of King Victor Emmanuel I of Sardinia.
 The relationship with her son had turned sour and later he complained that his mother had "ruined him physically, morally and financially".